faahim/ak-and-co-code-challenge/README.md

 ## Personal Notes

 I personally do feel like some parts of this project is maybe over-complicated.
-CSS Modules, for instance, is something that really shines in larger projects and doesn't really adds many benifits to small project like this one.
+CSS Modules, for instance, is something that really shines in larger projects and doesn't really adds many benefits to small project like this one.
 But I chose these anyway because I wanted set up this project just the way I would for a serious project.
-And I guess thats what the purpose of this test is.
+And I guess that's what the purpose of this test is.

-The font 'Klavika' that is used in the design, is a permium font and I don't own it.
+The font 'Klavika' that is used in the design, is a premium font and I don't own it.
 So I used the Google font 'Roboto' as an alternative.
 I hope that is okay.

 I look forward for your feedback.
 Thank you so much for your time! :)